 Giving stands for the ability to give pleasure and not expect reciprocity.

 Being game refers to keeping the relationship exciting in and out of the bedroom.

 3. Spice Things Up

 Couples can reignite their spark by trying new activities together such as a dance class or a weekend getaway.
-The key to rekindling passion in a relationship is by going on adventures together.
+The key to rekindling the passion in a relationship is to go on adventures together.
 Couples who experience new things together can heighten their sexual relationship.

 Besides Dan’s advice, here are some other tips that will help you bring the honeymoon phase back to your relationship.

 Watch transformational talks from world-class speakers on the A-Fest stage.
 Sign up to the A-Fest Youtube Channel.